seed-labs/seed-emulator/examples/not-ready-examples/26-blockchain-events-visualization/blockchain-events/README.md

 - This code was never merged because it was still in development.
 - This code is the base for the blockchain visualization.
 We successfully capture events from our blockchain network.
 - The main file is the `index.js`.
+- Make sure to `npm i` before trying to run the code
 - It first creates a map between container ids and ethereum accounts.
 - When all accounts are mapped, we set listeners inside the emulator blockchain network using web3.
 - The first few lines connect to our ethereum nodes using web3.